tebwritescode/subwaysurfers-text-multi/README.md

-# Text to Tracks: a Subway Surfers Video Article Converter
+# Text to Tracks: A Subway Surfers Video Article Converter

 ## Inspiration
 Maintaining focus and attention while reading educational articles can be challenging.
 We recognized this issue and aimed to provide a solution that makes learning more engaging.